Vancouver’s Waste Collection perfermance dashboard for leadership

 By journey step

-See how this journey map defined (Coming soon)
+See how this journey map is defined (Coming soon)

 This feature allows leadership and operations teams to zoom into a specific stage of the service journey and understand what’s working, what’s not, and actionable Topic-Level Insights.